← Back to Blog

 "Even the highest-quality internal data is, by itself, no longer sufficient for extrapolating the future." – Kearney Supply Chain Institute and AWS

 The results speak for themselves.
 Companies using AI forecasting see accuracy rates jump from 60% to 80%, while inventory levels drop by 20–30% and product shortages decrease by 65%.
 For instance, Idaho Forest Group slashed its forecasting time from over 80 hours to less than 15.
-Similarly, Novolex reduced its planning cycles from weeks to days and cut excess inventory by 16%.
+Similarly, Novolex reduced its planning cycles from weeks to days and cut excess inventory.

 Technologies Behind AI Demand Forecasting